-Why Men Need Estrogen (And What Happens When It’s Too Low)
+Why Men Need Estrogen

 Estrogen in Men Comes From Testosterone

 Testosterone does three things within the body.
 Most of it stays Testosterone.
 Some of it converts into a metabolite called DHT (yep, the one associated with hair loss - more on that later).
 Some of it converts, or aromatizes, into Estrogen.
 This is a good thing.
 Men need Estrogen as much, or arguably more than they do Testosterone to be functioning on all cylinders.
 Another way men produce Estrogen is through fat tissue.
+Which is why obese men tend to have higher Estrogen to Testosterone ratios than non-obese men.

 Why A Man Wants Estrogen

-1. Libido and Sexual Function
+1. Libido/Sexual Function

 Low estrogen is strongly associated with: